What if I am an executor or personal representative?

 What if I do not want to be an executor?

 If someone has died and appointed you as an executor in their will, but you do not wish to be an executor, you do not have to.
 Instead, you can ‘renounce’ your role as executor.
 In order to renounce your role as executor, you need to sign a deed of renunciation and submit it to the Probate Registry.

 If you wish to renounce your executorship, you must do so before doing anything that could be considered to be part of the executor’s role.
-If you carry out any duties of an executor, you cannot renounce the role, although you can delegate the role to an adviser (you can find more information on using an adviser in section below).
+If you carry out any duties of an executor, you cannot renounce the role, although you can delegate the role to an adviser (you can find more information on finding an adviser below).

 If the will appointed other executors as well as you, they can usually apply for probate and carry out the duties without you.
 If the will did not appoint any other executors, then someone must apply to court to be appointed as administrator of the estate.

 Be aware that if you renounce your role as executor, you give up your right to be involved in the affairs of the deceased’s estate entirely.